by Greg Cox

 I’ll provide milestones where you can combine and track major pieces of what you are trying to accomplish, so that as you get pulled in different directions, you can “stash” or commit your changes for that branch and come back to it later.
 You can also have many personal or group branches for the same project.

 If you are diligent about keeping your own notes in a README, a TODO file or in the commit message, it is easy to pick back up where you left off, even if over a long period of time.
-Just having a place where you can keep all of your “stuff” and keep track of where you left off (some place remote from your local machine and in an organised manner) is a huge benefit, versus trying to keep it all in your head or relying on a remote “backup”(with no branches).
+Just having a place where you can keep all of your “stuff” and keep track of where you left off (some place remote from your local machine and in an organized manner) is a huge benefit, versus trying to keep it all in your head or relying on a remote “backup”(with no branches).

 We’re going to create a simple python project called “python-getting-started” to step through the workflow.
 Go through the same steps as we did above, or follow this link again (Creating a project).
 Follow the commands for “Creating new repository” that is displayed after you create the project in Gitlab.